The Ultimate Podcast Script Template (Plus A List of Ideas)

 Commit To The Process

 Alabama Football Head Coach Nick Saban, who is one of the winningest coaches of all time, once said (and I’m paraphrasing) that he wasn’t addicted to winning but instead was addicted to the process of winning.
-When you follow the same script outline every episode it makes running a podcast significantly easier and increases your chances of winning.
+When you follow the same podcast script outline every episode it makes running a podcast significantly easier and increases your chances of winning.

 Since a lot of people are “pressed for time” or “too busy” and launching a podcast is new territory for them, there is often a negative frame of mind that can be associated with it.
 I consider publishing a podcast similar to the mental struggle to go to the gym consistently.
 You know you should go, and you know the benefits, but many people end up making excuses and don’t do it.
 Following a simple podcast outline process will allow you to save more time, while delivering a better quality podcast.
 Since the process is simple it’s easier to duplicate, and that means you are more likely to stick with podcasting.

-Pro Tip: Write down podcasting in your daily/weekly goals.
+Podcast Script Tip: Write down podcasting in your daily/weekly goals.
 Writing something down helps keep you more accountable and increases the chances of it getting completed.

 Help Me Help You